SamuelTallet/SketchUp-Layers-Tags-In-Time-Plugin/docs/README.md

 # Time layering/tagging free plugin for SketchUp

 Display or hide SketchUp layers/tags depending on time (dates or hours).
-Define as much time layers/tags you want: they combine.
 Create and assign simultaneously a layer/tag to an entity via context menu.
+Export/import time tags in JSON format.
 Now, your favorite 3D modeling software understands seasons concept.

 Demo & Screen
 -------------